A virtual structure for symplectic Higgs bundles

-\textbf{Abstract.} We propose a virtual structure for a moduli of symplectic Higgs sheaves $(E,\phi)$ on projective surfaces $S$.
+\textbf{Abstract.} We define a perfect obstruction theory for a moduli of symplectic Higgs sheaves $(E,\phi)$ on projective surfaces $S$.
 Key to this is a minimality assumption on $\ch(E)$ that forces all $E$ to be locally free.
 This might have implications to define a virtual count and $Sp(r)$-Vafa-Witten invariants.